 How Long Does a Car Have to Sit Before You Check the Oil?

-As we have said, you can check the oil when it is warm or cold, and you will get almost the same reading.
-However, if you have been on a long journey or if the engine has been running for a long, then you need to let the vehicle sit before you begin checking the motor oil.
-This is because the oil could be unstable, and it could give the wrong reading.
-It is advisable to leave the vehicle cool for 10 to 15 mutes in a flat place.
-After this, the oil will be stable and will give an accurate reading.
+As we have said, you can check the oil when it is warm or cold, and you will get the same reading.
+However, if the engine has been running for a long, let it sit for 5 to 15 minutes to let the oil settle down in the crankcase for an accurate reading.

 Do You Check Whether Honda Oil is Hot or Cold?